CUBRID/cubrid-manual/en/admin/config.rst

     *   Required memory size = the number of temporary memory buffer pages (**temp_file_memory_size_in_pages** \* **page size**)
     *   The number of temporary memory buffer pages = the value of the **temp_file_memory_size_in_pages** parameter
     *   Page size = the value of the page size specified by the **-s** option of the **cubrid createdb** utility during the database creation

+    The spaces to store the temporary result are as follows.

+    *   Cache buffer to store the temporary result (acquired by **temp_file_memory_size_in_pages** parameter)
+    *   Permanent temp volume
+    *   Temporary temp volume

+    If the previous space is exhausted, then the next space is used as the following order: Cache buffer for storing temporary result -> Permanent temp volume -> Temporary temp volume.

 **thread_stacksize**